SSVg Velbert

-SSVg Velbert is a German association football club located in Velbert, North Rhine-Westphalia.
+SSVg Velbert is a German association football club based in Velbert, North Rhine-Westphalia.
 The club was founded in 1902 as Velberter FC 02 and is the third oldest football club in the region.

 History

 Early predecessors

 Several other predecessor sides figure in the club's history.
 In 1907 Ballspiel-Verein 07 Velbert was formed and this team enjoyed early success advancing rapidly through the ranks of the local football leagues.
-In 1914 it was joined by BV Olympia 06 Velbert.
+In 1914, it was joined by BV Olympia 06 Velbert.
 The gymnastics club Turner Velberter Turnvereins 1864 formed its own football department in 1912 and in 1919 VFC joined that group to form VFC 02, Spielabteilung des Velberter Turnvereins 1864 in a short-lived union that only lasted two years.
 The football department of 1864 itself became independent in 1921 to play as SSV Velbert 1912.

 In 1933 VFC and BV 07 fused to form Verein für Bewegungspiele 02/07 Velbert and played in colours of green and white.
 The following season they finished second in their second-tier league, and the next year continued their strong play, winning sixteen consecutive matches.
 The onset of World War II led to a shortage of players and in 1941 the club was merged with SV Borussia Velbert 06 to form a wartime side that shortly suspended play as the conflict overtook the region.